cailyncodes/cailyncodes.github.io/content/projects/duolingo.md

 I was the tech lead of Media Learning and architected and implemented the backend for [DuoRadio](https://blog.duolingo.com/duoradio-listening-practice/).
 I supported a team of 7 engineers across all platforms.
 We also built out the initial version of [Duolingo Adventures](https://blog.duolingo.com/adventures/) and prototyped the first scaling efforts for DuoRadio, which eventually led to a [10x increase in content](https://blog.duolingo.com/scaling-duoradio/)

-### Growth Infrastrucutre + Notifications
+### Growth Infrastructure + Notifications

 I was the engineering team lead for both of these teams.
 I led Growth Infrastructure (GINFRA) from July 2024 to the start of 2025 at which time we transitioned into a more product-focused team building out and maturing our Notifications system and experience.

-With GINFRA, we owned 27 backend services ranging from the streak, XP calculation, notifications, and rewards/acheivements.
-I managed a cooresponding annual budget of $2 million in cloud cost, which we repeatedly managed to reduce costs quarter over quarter.
+While I led GINFRA, we owned 27 backend services ranging from the streak, XP calculation, notifications, and rewards/achievements.
+I managed a corresponding annual budget of $2 million in cloud costs, which we repeatedly reduced costs quarter over quarter.

-On Notifications, for the first 9 months, I was a solo team lead leading 4 to 5 engineers.
+On Notifications, for the first 9 months, I wore both engineering and product hats, leading 4 to 5 engineers and setting strategic direction.
 We shipped over 100 experiments contributing over 25% of DAUs from launched experiments in the Growth Pillar.
-In Septemeber, we gained our long-awaited product manager partner and dedicated data science and machine learning support.
+In September, we gained our long-awaited product manager partner and dedicated data science and machine learning support.

-My team reduced number of users getting substantially delayed notifications by 89% in the course of our first 6 months and undelievered notifications by 7M/day.
+My team reduced number of users getting substantially delayed notifications by 89% in the course of our first 6 months and undelivered notifications by 7M/day.

 Two of my favorite experiments we launched were:
 1. Delaying notifications that would be sent too close together.
 By ensuring non-urgent notifications didn't send within 30 minutes of each other, we not only improved the user experience but also substantially increased DAUs and reduced total notification volume.